 Insanity Review.
 What is it?

 As I have mentioned, insanity is one of the hardest at home workout programs that I have tried up until this point.
-P90X was challenging as well, but I think this one out does it when talking about difficulty.
-This is only for your most advanced personal training clients to try due to the cardio requirements.
+P90X was also challenging, but I think this one outdoes it when discussing difficulty.
+Due to the cardio requirements, this is only for your most advanced personal training clients.

 Here are some of the insanity results that your clients can expect by completing the program.

 - Increased athletic performance in your desired sport